 - Stir in oats, chocolate chips, and nuts.

 - Spread into a greased 13 x 9 x 3 inch glass baking pan using spatula.
 (Healthier version does not spread as well, so use an 8 x 8 square pan if using alternative ingredients.)
 Mixture will not be very thick at all.

 - Bake 5 minutes, then remove from oven and slightly drag the back of a spoon over the surface in a swirl design to create a marble effect.

 - Return to oven and bake about 10 minutes longer.
 Total baking time should be about 15 minutes.
 Test if these bars are done by using a toothpick.

 - Let cool and cut into small squares.

 Marbling: While it’s fun to hold true to the name and produce the marble effect using a spoon, sometimes I just skip that part.
 The taste is just as delicious, although the appearance may not be quite as novel.

-- Flour: I have used all types of combinations for the small amount of gluten-free flour required in this recipe.
-I’ve used my “fallback” mix of Asian white rice flour and cornstarch, but I’ve also used a mix of white rice flour, brown rice flour, and cornstarch.
+Flour: I have used all types of combinations for the small amount of gluten-free flour required in this recipe.
+I’ve used my standby Two-Ingredient Gluten-Free Flour Mix, but I’ve also used a mix of white rice flour, brown rice flour, and cornstarch.
 However, my favorite recent combination includes ¼ cup of almond flour.